 Georgia’s worker’s compensation typically is at least two-thirds of the weekly average, but this varies depending on the salary of the worker and the date of an accident.

-However, there are higher limits for worker’s compensation payment.
+However, there are higher limits for worker’s compensation payments.
 For instance, $675 is the maximum weekly payment in the case of the temporary total disability.

 A maximum of $675 will be offered to injured workers whose weekly earnings exceed $675.
 The benefits aren’t tax-deductible.